 Dr. Michael Pistiner, Pediatric Allergist

-Dr. Mike is the Director of Food Allergy Advocacy, Education and Prevention at Mass General for Children, Food Allergy Center.
-He is the father of an 18 year old with food allergies and actively engaged in patient, family and community food allergy education and advocacy.
+Dr. Mike is the Director of Food Allergy Advocacy, Education and Prevention at Mass General Brigham for Children, Food Allergy Center.
+He is the father of a 21-year-old with food allergies and actively engaged in patient, family and community food allergy education and advocacy.
 He has particular interest in the impact of mentorship and community on school age children with food allergy.

 Special Thanks